-The Pandemic Mitigation Project (the “Project”) advocates for the adoption of a Pandemic Non-Proliferation Agreement that would require countries to provide immediate notice of potential epidemic/pandemic events and grant immediate access to pre-vetted specialists to assist in identification, isolation and mitigation of the threat.
+The Pandemic Mitigation Project (the “Project”) advocates for the adoption of an international, legally binding Pandemic Non-Proliferation Agreement that would require countries to provide immediate notice of potential epidemic/pandemic events and grant immediate access to pre-vetted specialists to assist in identification, isolation and mitigation of the threat.

-A Pandemic Non-Proliferation Agreement could be achieved through Executive Order or other executive action in a particular country.
-This would allow governments to take immediate steps to mitigate the next pandemic, free of the complexities and the time required for a much-needed comprehensive pandemic treaty.
+As an interim measure and proof of concept, a national commitment to a Pandemic Non-Proliferation Agreement could be achieved through Executive Order or other executive action in a particular country.
+Alternatively, blocs of trading partners/countries could adopt unilateral legislation to implement an informal multilateral agreement that would encourage compliance by trading partners.
+Either of these options would allow governments to take immediate steps to mitigate the next pandemic, free of the complexities and the time required for a much-needed comprehensive pandemic treaty.
 That larger effort will need considerable time and resources to accommodate complex national and international public health issues.

-The proposed Pandemic Non-Proliferation Agreement would have enforcement provisions that could be applied in the event of non-compliance.
+A Pandemic Non-Proliferation Agreement would have enforcement provisions -- expressed in the international legal instruments, national Executive Action, or unilateral legislation.
 At present, there is no comparable international health agreement, although unenforceable notification requirements are found in the International Health Regulations (2005) https://www.who.int/publications/i/item/9789241580496

 The scope of this effort is intentionally limited to three elements: